ImtiazVision/Thought-Leaders-Qualities/problem_solving/The_Five_Step_Creative_Process.md

 ### The Five Step Creative Process

-The five steps of the creative process are as follows:
+BBDO co-founder Alex Osborn and Creative Education Foundation president Sidney Parnes were the first to outline the whole creative process.
+These five steps of the creative process are as follows:

 1. **Objective finding**:
 2. **Data gathering**: